-TACACS+ clients MUST NOT set TAC PLUS UNENCRYPTED FLAG when a secret is defined.
-Clients MUST be implemented in a way that requires explicit configuration to enable the use of TAC_PLUS_UNENCRYPTED_FLAG.
+TACACS+ clients MUST NOT set TAC PLUS UNENCRYPTED FLAG.
+Clients MUST be implemented in a way that requires explicit configuration to enable the use of TAC_PLUS_UNENCRYPTED_FLAG, this option MUST NOT be used when the client is in production the response packet was received from the server configured with shared key, but the packet has TAC_PLUS_UNENCRYPTED_FLAG set.